Zwickau–Schwarzenberg railway

 The Zwickau–Schwarzenberg railway is a main line railway in the German state of Saxony.
 It extends from Zwickau through the valleys of the Zwickauer Mulde and the Schwarzwasser via Bad Schlema and Aue to Schwarzenberg.
 It opened in 1858 and it is one of the oldest railways in Germany.
 It is now served by Regionalbahn trains, operated by Erzgebirgsbahn (a subsidiary of Deutsche Bahn) between Zwickau and Johanngeorgenstadt.

 History

 The Zwickau–Schwarzenberg line originated as the Zwickau–Bockwa coal railway, which was built by the Saxon State Railways in 1854 to connect the coal mines near Zwickau with markets.
-To transport coal and supply the mining operations in the Erzgebirge (Ore Mountains), the line was soon extended along the Mulde and the Schwarzwasser valleys to Schwarzenberg.
+To transport coal and supply the mining operations in the Ore Mountains, the line was soon extended along the Mulde and the Schwarzwasser valleys to Schwarzenberg.

 On 15 October 1855, construction began on the line known as the Upper Ore Mountain Railway (Obererzgebirgische Bahn) and it opened 15 May 1858, after almost three years of work.